A New Rebel in Town: Canon EOS 350D Digital Rebel XT

 Canon EOS 350D Digital Rebel XT

 First impressions from a lot of people when handling this camera seemed to be its size.
-By its look alone, it is more of an advanced digital compact camera than a consumer digital SLR (DSLR), and is small in comparison to the 20D (which I thought was small after handling the 10D).
+By its look alone, it is more of an advanced digital compact camera than a consumer digital SLR (DSLR).
+It is small in comparison to the 20D (which I thought was small after handling the 10D).

-Flash Exposure Compensation (FEC) on the XT is more of a hassle as you have to go through the menus and scroll a bit to reach the settings, whereas the 20D has a one touch button to bring the settings onto the top LCD screen.
+Flash Exposure Compensation (FEC) on the XT is more of a hassle.
+You have to go through the menus and scroll a bit to reach the settings, whereas the 20D has a one touch button to bring the settings onto the top LCD screen.

-Setting the white balance on rebel is also through the rear menu screen, which gives symbols relating to individual white balances PLUS a descriptive text for each.
-This is an obvious benefit for the learning curve as, by comparison, the 20D just has the symbols on the top LCD screen.
+Setting the white balance on rebel is also through the rear menu screen.
+This gives symbols relating to individual white balances PLUS a descriptive text for each.
+It's an obvious benefit for the learning curve as, by comparison, the 20D just has the symbols on the top LCD screen.
 Although, once you read up on the symbols, and understand them, the 20D is again easier to manipulate.
 The menu screen on the XT is also not as bright in outdoor use as the 20d.

-Early reviews and reports on image quality are that there is very little difference in noise between the XT and 20D from 100 ISO through to 1600, the same applies to colour balance and grey-scales.
-The image quality with regard to printing and resolution is barely noticeable (if at all), but the rebel is still a rebel and aimed more at the consumer entry level, regardless of quality.
+Early reviews and reports on image quality are that there is very little difference in noise between the XT and 20D from 100 ISO through to 1600.
+The same applies to colour balance and grey-scales.
+The image quality with regard to printing and resolution is barely noticeable (if at all).
+However, the rebel is still a rebel and aimed more at the consumer entry level, regardless of quality.
 The 20D is said to be aimed at more experienced photographers or semi professional.

 Canon EOS 350D Digital Rebel XT - Quick Features